 Fair values of financial assets and financial liabilities that are traded in active markets are based on quoted market prices.
 For all other financial instruments, the Company determines fair values using valuation techniques.
-In particular, the Company uses widely recognized valuation models for determining the fair value of common and simpler financial instruments, like interest rate and currency swaps that use only observable market data and require little management judgment.
-Observable prices and model inputs are usually available in the market for listed debt securities, exchange traded derivatives and simple over the counter derivatives like interest rate swaps.
+In particular, the Company uses widely recognized valuation models for determining the fair value of common and simpler financial instruments that use only observable market data and require little management judgment.
+Observable prices and model inputs are usually available in the market for listed debt securities.
 Availability of observable market prices and model inputs reduces the need for management judgment and estimation and also reduces the uncertainty associated with determination of fair values.
 Availability of observable market prices and inputs varies depending on the products and markets and is prone to changes based on specific events and general conditions in the financial markets.